Geico has the cheapest car insurance in Charlotte, N.C., at $939 annually for full coverage, and $408 for minimum coverage on average.

 - Joining a parent's car insurance policy: this option is drastically cheaper than maintaining separate policies, but it will likely raise the price of the parent's policy.

 - Searching for discounts: offers may include discounts for good grades, avoiding accidents and safe driving, among other things.
-You should check with your insurer and review your options to see if you qualify.
+You should check with your insurance company and review your options to see if you qualify.

 Average car insurance costs in Charlotte by neighborhood